Secretary of the Faculty

 The secretary serves ex officio as a member of Faculty Council, the Agenda Committee, the Chancellor’s Advisory Committee, the Faculty Executive Committee, the Committee on University Government, the Nominating Committee, the Honorary Degrees and Special Awards Committee, the Commencement Committee, the Commencement Speaker Selection Committee, and the University Day Committee.

-The secretary’s office was established at the university’s founding and its incumbent was responsible for keeping student records until 1886.
+The secretary’s office was established at the University’s founding and its incumbent was responsible for keeping student records until 1886.
+The role has been revised over time.

 The secretary serves a five-year term and is eligible for re-election.
 The Advisory Committee nominates one member of the voting faculty for the position.
 After an opportunity for additional nominations from the floor has been given, the Faculty Council elects the secretary of the faculty.